Marcel-Velez/FretboardFlow/README.md

 This repository contains dataset utilities, model implementations, and training scripts.

-it also contains a python implementation of the 2014 "(Kernel additive modeling for interference reduction in multi-channel music recordings)[https://inria.hal.science/hal-01116686v2/document]" by Thomas Prätzlich, Rachel Bittner, Antoine Liutkus, Meinard Müller
+it also contains a python implementation of the 2014 "[Kernel additive modeling for interference reduction in multi-channel music recordings](https://inria.hal.science/hal-01116686v2/document)" by Thomas Prätzlich, Rachel Bittner, Antoine Liutkus, Meinard Müller

 ---